itzdanishsalmani/Water_Tracker_Application/README.md

 download as a zip folder and extract or use command "git clone https://github.com/itzdanishsalmani/Water_Tracker_Application.git" to clone.
 Connect Firebase to Android studio.
 Create Project on Firebase and download the google-json file into Android studio.
+If database is stop responding after one month then increase the date of database in the rule section of Cloud firestore.
+It send notification everyday at 10 am.
+Notification can be se in Cloud Messaging section.
+Download application from telegram channel "t.me/coderdanish".